severalnines/terraform-provider-clustercontrol/examples/valkey/README.md

-# Redis Examples
+# Valkey Examples

-This directory contains an example for deploying Redis (sharded and sentinel) clusters using the terraform provider for ClusterControl.
+This directory contains an example for deploying Valkey (sharded and sentinel) clusters using the terraform provider for ClusterControl.

 ## Resources